 - Mini digital video.
-(All companies make these, including Canon, Sony, and Panasonic.) - Jack for an external microphone (optional; provides best sound quality). - Cable that connects the video camera to the computer.
-Make sure that the computer has a compatible input jack.
-If not, you would need to install a separate interface card. - Tripod. - Image stabilization (for handheld shots; not absolutely necessary, but helpful). - NOTE: You do not need in-camera editing features.
+(All companies make these, including Canon, Sony, and Panasonic.) - Jack for an external microphone (optional; provides best sound quality.) - Cable that connects the video camera to the computer.
+Make sure that the computer has the input jack that is compatible.
+If not, you would need to install a separate interface card. - Tripod. - Image stabilization (for handheld shots; not absolutely necessary, but helpful.) - NOTE: You do not need in-camera editing features.